mathisme/remote_job_search/README.md

 # remote_job_search
-used for searching Indeed for remote jobs
+Used for searching Indeed for remote jobs related to data analytics, data science, python programming

+To use the repo, download it and run the batch file.